craftcms/cms/docs/utility-types.md

 # Utility Types

-Plugins can provide custom utility types for the Utilities section by creating a class that implements `craft\base\UtilityInterface`.
+Plugins can provide custom utility types for the Utilities section by creating a class that implements <api:craft\base\UtilityInterface>.

-As a convenience, you can extend `craft\base\Utility`, which provides a base utility type implementation.
+As a convenience, you can extend <api:craft\base\Utility>, which provides a base utility type implementation.

 You can refer to Craft’s own utility classes for examples.
 They are located in `vendor/craftcms/cms/src/utilities/`.